Mazie Hirono: Tenure

-In 2008, Hirono was named the national preschool advocacy organization Pre-K Now's "Pre-K Champion" for her efforts on behalf of pre-kindergarten legislation.
+In 2008, the national preschool advocacy organization named Hirono "Pre-K Champion" for her efforts to pass pre-kindergarten legislation.

-Hirono co-sponsored and signed the Prevention First Act of 2007.
+Hirono co-sponsored the Prevention First Act of 2007.
 The act aimed to increase public access to contraception and government funding to support the use of contraception.
 It places an emphasis on informing and protecting women from unintended pregnancy.

 On May 4, 2011, Hirono voted against the No Taxpayer Funding for Abortion Act, which would have prohibited federal health care programs from covering abortion costs, with exceptions for life-threatening cases.

 In July 2011, Hirono voted for the Access to Birth Control Act, which mandates that pharmacies provide birth control to customers without undue delay.
 The ABP Act also ensures that customers seeking birth control can obtain it without being submitted to unwanted harassment or breaches in patient confidentiality.

 EMILY's List, a Democratic pro-choice action committee, pledged support to Hirono for her history of supporting contraceptive and abortion policies during her term.
-Its endorsement helped Hirono in her 2012 senatorial race, contributing $129,714 to her campaign.
+The endorsement helped Hirono in her 2012 senatorial race, contributing $129,714 to her campaign.